troperville

 • Dogged Nice Guy: Ian.

-• Doppelgänger Replacement Love Interest: A borderline case occurs towards the end, when Kyle's girlfriend turns out to be brain-dead, leading the humans to place the soul back inside of her.
+• Doppelgänger Replacement Love Interest: A borderline case occurs towards the end when Kyle's girlfriend turns out to be brain-dead, leading the humans to place the Soul back inside of her.

-• Everyone Calls Him Barkeep: The Seeker.
+• Everyone Calls Him "Barkeep": The Seeker.

 • Also, Doc.
 Wanda actually asks him why that is, and it turns out he finds his real name embarrassing.
 It's Eustace.

-• Everything Sounds Sexier in French: When a Soul gets a new host, they automatically gain all of that host's communicative abilties, which leads Wanderer to often mention translated idioms from previous alien cultures that she's lived in... which leads to a running gag with her noting that "it sounds better in Bear".
+• Everything Sounds Sexier in French: When a Soul gets a new host, they automatically gain all of that host's communicative abilities, which leads Wanderer to often mention translated idioms from previous alien cultures that she's lived in... which leads to a running gag with her noting that "it sounds better in Bear".

-• Even after Wanda comes to the conclusion that Humans Are Special and shouldn't be hosts, she doesn't extend the same consideration to the other species that the souls have conquered.
-For that matter neither do the humans, who are more than happy to ship disembodied souls off to other worlds to inhabit hosts there.
+• Even after Wanda comes to the conclusion that Humans Are Special and shouldn't be hosts, she doesn't extend the same consideration to the other species that the Souls have conquered.
+For that matter neither do the humans, who are more than happy to ship disembodied Souls off to other worlds to inhabit hosts there.

-• Faster Than Light Travel: Also somewhat implied (at least if we give Meyer the benefit of the doubt).
+• Faster-Than-Light Travel: Also somewhat implied (at least if we give Meyer the benefit of the doubt).
 No way are any habitable, carbon-based-life-supporting planets within 5 years' travel of Earth without it, even if they are Generation Ships.

 • It's outright stated that, even with faster than light travel, the closest planetary system takes at least a decade to reach (the furthest ones require centuries).
 On this point at least, Meyer has done her homework.

-• Film of the Book
+• The Film of the Book

 • Genetic Memory: The Souls have a form of this, though given the way they reproduce, it kinda makes a vague sort of sense.

 • Guilt Complex: Wanderer feels that everything that goes wrong is her fault.
-Sometimes she's right to feel that way but most of the time it's the complex.
+Sometimes she's right to feel that way, but most of the time it's the complex.

 • Half Way Plot Switch: Happens twice.
-It starts out being about an alien adjusting to life as a bodysnatcher, then devotes the entire second act, and much of the third, to developing platonic & romantic relationships with the rebels, before focusing on saving the humans near the end.
+It starts out being about an alien adjusting to life as a bodysnatcher, then devotes the entire second act, and much of the third, to developing platonic and romantic relationships with the rebels, before focusing on saving the humans near the end.

-• Heel Face Turn: Wanderer's joining the side of the humans.
-She is not alone in this; other souls like Sunny and Burns do the same.
+• Heel–Face Turn: Wanderer's joining the side of the humans.
+She is not alone in this; other Souls like Sunny and Burns do the same.

 • She also tries to trade her life to save the life of the Seeker, who has hounded her for months and killed one of her friends.